-Chimera recently had its World Premiere in February 2018 at the prestigious Fantasporto International Film Festival in Portugal.
+Chimera originally had its World Premiere in February 2018 at the prestigious Fantasporto International Film Festival in Portugal.
 It’s still making its way around the festival circuit in many places.

 A brilliant but disturbed scientist freezes his children alive.
 He races to cure their deadly genetic disease by decoding the DNA of the immortal Turritopsis jellyfish.